Oviedo, Florida: History

 Several people played a prominent role in establishing Oviedo's history.
 George Powell was an early settler who ran a large tract of land, referred to as the "Powell Settlement", which today encompasses most of the northern part of the city—including the downtown area.
-One of Powell's sons, Lewis Powell, (alias Lewis Payne), became infamous for being John Wilkes Booth's primary accomplice in the plot to assassinate President Abraham Lincoln.
+One of Powell's sons, Lewis Powell (alias Lewis Payne), became infamous for being John Wilkes Booth's primary accomplice in the plot to assassinate President Abraham Lincoln.

 George Powell's friend, Henry Foster, was instrumental in transforming Oviedo's citrus and celery industry from obscurity to prominence by giving Oviedo reliable transportation to deliver its goods.
 He paid for a railway link to Oviedo and founded the Lake Jesup Steamboat Company.
 Agriculture was Oviedo's primary industry all the way through the 1940s.
-Foster was also responsible for establishing the Lake Charm area as a resort to entice visitors from the North to vacation in the winter.
-Foster encouraged settlers to begin attending regular church services on a site of the "Powell Settlement" that would become the First Methodist Church of Oviedo.
+In the 1860s, Foster also was responsible for establishing the nearby Lake Charm area as a resort to entice visitors from the North to vacation in the winter; it lasted as a resort only until the 1890s, but several winter homes built during that era still stand today.
+Foster encouraged settlers to begin attending regular church services on a site within the "Powell Settlement" that would become the First Methodist Church of Oviedo.

-A citrus-grower named Butler Boston is also credited for helping establish Oviedo's citrus economy by successfully grafting tangerine budwood to grow tangerines, as well as budding the succulent Temple orange from Jamaica to several Oviedo fields.
+A citrus grower named Butler Boston also is credited for helping establish Oviedo's citrus economy by successfully grafting tangerine budwood to grow tangerines, as well as budding the succulent temple orange from Jamaica to several Oviedo fields.
 Butler Boston was the son of a doctor, Alexander Atkinson, who had fathered Butler, along with several others with freed black women on his family's plantation.
-Atkinson moved to Oviedo in 1871 with the 12-year-old Butler to both set up a medical practice and buy a farm.
+Atkinson moved to Oviedo in 1871, with the 12-year-old Butler, both to set up a medical practice and buy a farm.
 Atkinson gave the land to his son after a freeze when he moved back to Georgia.
 Boston was so successful that he was hired to bud other Oviedo fields.
 He became a spokesman for the large black community in the area, and was especially devoted to improving their educational opportunities, and served as a local school trustee.
 He was also an accomplished bricklayer and oversaw the planning and construction of a new building for the Antioch Baptist Church.
 His legacy is noted today throughout Oviedo, in sites such as Boston Street, Boston Alley, Boston Cemetery, Boston Hill and Butler Boston Court.
 His home site is where Canterbury Retreat and Conference Center is located.
 Its centerpiece is Lake Gem, named by the Boston family for a close family member.